bookiza/arc-bookiza/README.md

 # Arc-Bookiza

-Returns the arc object to register and connect bookiza client.
+Returns the ARC object to register Bookiza Client and connect it with the Bubblin Superbook API.

 ## Usage:

 ```
     const arc = require('arc-bookiza');